Advanced-computer-lab-2024/JourneyJot/README.md

 ## Code Style

-This project follows the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) to ensure consistency and readability across the codebase.
-ESLint and Prettier are configured to enforce these standards.
+JourneyJot adheres to the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) to ensure consistency and readability throughout the codebase.
+ESLint and Prettier are configured to automatically enforce these standards.

 ---